 The data set consists of contract settlement sheets for 498 flocks tended by 68 contract growers.
 The list includes all growers under contract with two different profit centers of the same company.
 The largest number of flocks per grower is 11 (6 growers) and the smallest number of flocks is 1 (3 growers).
-Since the data for 2003 is incomplete, there is also substantial number of growers that had 10 or 9 flocks (27 growers).
+Since the last year of the data (2003) does not cover the entire year, there is also substantial number of growers that had 10 or 9 flocks (27 growers).
 Growers with 8, 9, 10 or 11 flocks amount to 55% of the data.
 Growers with only a few flocks are those that signed the contract with the company or left the company during the period covered by the data.
-As seen from those numbers, there is very limited entry and exit of growers into the pool.
-This is perfectly normal in other contracts of this type.
-When the company opens a new profit center (processing plant and hatchery) they try to hire all growers they need to keep this division running at full capacity all at once.
+Small number of them indicate that there is limited entry and exit of growers into the pool of growers in an established profit center.
+When the company opens a profit center they try to hire all growers they need to keep this operation (processing plant) running at full capacity all at once.
 Once enough growers are signed up, hiring stops and will typically occur only as replacement for growers that are leaving (retiring, switching integrators or whose contracts were terminated).
 Since none of this happens very frequently, the turn-over is relatively small.
-More noticeable changes in the steady-state number of growers happens rarely, only in cases of capacity expansion or severe and prolonged reduction in global demand for poultry meat.
+More noticeable changes in the steady-state number of growers happens rarely, only in cases of capacity expansion or severe and prolonged reduction in global demand for poultry meat.4